refi64/mathworks/README.md

 mathworks
 =========

-A simple Python math library
+A simple Python math library.
+There is no documentation yet, but there will be soon.